liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you can’t tell one defendant from another?
 1. what is your kiss count
 1. I don't like the way you looking at me right now
-1. what are you gona do to make things right
+1. what are you gona do to make things right; 你想怎么解决这个事情？
 1. I can’t be like it was before
 1. it was good knowing you
 1. I literally don’t even know what to say to you